ISEAL-Community/iseal-core/README.md

   - Update links to final version (from alanorth to iseal GitHub)
   - Add more information and instructions to README.md
 - Schema
-  - Add DSpace fields for all that are missing
   - Extract controlled vocabularies to data directory
 - Site
   - Change "Suggested element" to "DSpace mapping"